-The Committee considered the grounds for refusal provided by paragraph 12(1) of schedule 3 of the Act which were that the grant of a licence would be inappropriate having regard to the character of the relevant locality or to the use that any premises in the vicinity was put or to the layout, character or condition or layout of the premises.
-The Committee also considered the Council's Policy and in particular paragraph 3.2 which stated that the Council would not normally licence premises that were in close proximity to a residential area, school/nursery, park or recreation area, church or other place of religious worship.
+The Committee have considered the grounds for refusal provided by paragraph 12(1) of schedule 3 of the Act which are that the grant of licence would be inappropriate having regard to the character of the relevant locality or to the use any premises in the vicinity are put or to the layout, character or condition or layout of the premises.
+The Committee have also considered the Council's Policy and in particular paragraph 3.2 which states that the Council will not normally licence premises that are in close proximity to a residential area, school/nursery, park or recreation area, church or other place of religious worship.

-The Committee considered the locality of the area to be characterised by a mix of industrial, commercial and retail uses with some residential use.
-Having considered the character of the area the Committee considered that the grant of the licence would not be inappropriate.
+The Committee consider the locality of the area to be characterised by a mix of industrial, commercial and retail uses with some residential use.
+Having considered the character of the area the Committee consider that the grant of the licence would not be inappropriate.

-Further, while the Committee noted the proximity of the premises to the residential properties in Tower Street, the Committee did not consider that Tower Street would constitute a residential area and in any event Tower Street was not in close proximity to the premises.
+Further while the Committee note the proximity of the premises to the residential properties in Tower Street, the Committee did not consider that Tower Street would constitute a residential area and in any event Tower Street was not in close proximity to the premises.

-Whilst the Committee noted that there was no definition of close proximity in the Policy, the Committee considered close proximity to be adjacent to the property or immediately opposite.
+Whilst the Committee note that there is no definition of close proximity in the Policy the Committee considers close proximity to be adjacent to the property or immediately opposite.